joeatbayes/http-stress-test/actions.md

 * Add Ability to Read list of files on command line rather than single file.
 * Add ability to specify a directory on command line rather than single file.
 When specified process every file found in directory.
 * Allow specification of a default file extension.
 Ignore files in directory that do not have the specified extension.
+* Add option to save header value
+* Add option to limit transactions to X per second.
+Slow down the next request processed until RPS drops below the requested level.
 * Add option to keep URI timing by base URI upto the ? or # as a set to show at end of report.
 Would want the fastest, slowest, average and number that exceed SLA.
 * Add option to read the body contents from a file relative to the location of the current script file.
 * Add the option for a #include which will include a  named in the input script.
+* Modify input to use YAML or similar spec rather than JSON which requires more editing than desired.

 ## Under Consideration